 If you are buying these gadgets online, spend some time reviewing the seller feedback and ratings.
 There have been multiple instances where the brand name does match.
 However, the products turn out to be quite the opposite.

 And last but not least, take note of the product weight.
-I agre that high-capacity power banks tend to be a tad on the heavier side.
-But at the end of the day, you wouldn’t want to carry a product that weighs down your backpack or something which you can not slip easily into your trouser pockets.
+I agree that high-capacity power banks tend to be a tad on the heavier side.
+But at the end of the day, you wouldn’t want to carry a product that weighs down your backpack or something that you can not slip easily into your trouser pockets.